KNOW YOUR CUSTOMER. KNOW YOUR PEOPLE. KNOW YOUR NEXT MOVE.

 Do we need to update the website and evaluate possible platform switch?
 This was an immediate goal, due to several factors including poor SEO.
 I did all the research, it took me two months and several hours of demos and weeks of trials to come up with the right platform for us.
 I hired an SEO company to help us oversee the switch.
 They did not do their part due to a misunderstanding about our new platform, and I failed to understand the errors until it was too late.
 It was a mess.
 Don't be like 2015 Cara.
 I can help.

 How fast can we set up an API between our current POS and our new eCommerce platform to eliminate double-entry and effectively track inventory to sell easily across multiple sales channels?
 As it turns out, not nearly fast enough, so we are dropping that angle and evaluating new POS SaaS partners.
-The current POS, although a good all-in-one solution for large inventories and user seats with time clocks and PO management, really falls short on reporting and ease of customizations.
+The current POS, although a good all-in-one solution for large inventories and user seats with time clocks and PO management, really falls short on reporting and current business needs.

 MAPs and Marketing Channel Evaluation